render-engine/render-engine/docs/docs/contributing/environment_setup.md

 ![Create a Codespace](../assets/create-codespace.gif)

-This will create a codespace that you can make your changes in.
+This will create a codespace in which you can make your changes.
 Don't worry they won't let you push your changes directly to the codebase but when you go to make that change it will let you create a fork and submit the PR.

 There is a `devcontainer.json` designed to give you a good start on developing for Render Engine, including getting extensions and settings.